Practical Embedded Projects Learning with Electric Scooters

 require integrated capabilities.

-Various companies are requiring integrated capabilities in both hardware and software (firmware) design.
+Various companies are increasingly requiring integrated design capabilities in both hardware and software (firmware).

-You will experience the actual product development process used in the field, from requirements definition to HSI document creation, circuit design, and firmware.
-You will comprehensively cover 3-phase inverter circuit design, 4-Layer PCB implementation, and firmware logic, allowing you to learn the core embedded technologies that span the entire process from design to implementation.
+You will experience the actual product development process used in the field, from requirements definition to HSI documentation, circuit design, and firmware.
+By comprehensively covering 3-phase inverter circuit design, 4-layer PCB implementation, and firmware logic, you can master core embedded technologies spanning the entire process from design to implementation.

-② Learn the criteria for selecting appropriate circuit components and parts
+โ‘ก Learn the criteria for selecting appropriate circuit elements and components

-You'll learn how to select and design appropriate circuit components based on product requirements, rather than simply listing parts.
-Additionally, focusing on key components such as MCU, MOSFET, Gate Driver, Buck Converter, and NTC, you'll master how to choose and design components that fit your objectives.
+You will learn how to select and design appropriate circuit components based on product requirements, rather than simply listing parts.
+Additionally, you will master how to choose and design components for specific purposes, focusing on key devices such as MCUs, MOSFETs, Gate Drivers, Buck Converters, and NTCs.

-You'll learn design methods that consider actual current flow and noise characteristics, not just simple wiring.
-You'll develop PCB design capabilities that can be immediately applied in practice, including high-current design, critical signal routing, and ground separation.
+You will learn design methods that consider actual current flow and noise characteristics, rather than simple wiring.
+You will develop PCB design skills that can be immediately applied in practice, such as high-current design, critical signal routing, and ground isolation.

-④ STM32F7 MCU Firmware: Learning Through Direct Control Without HAL
+โ‘ฃ STM32F7 MCU Firmware: Learning through Direct Control without HAL

-By directly controlling the registers of the STM32F767 to build firmware, you can gain a deep understanding of the MCU's internal structure and operating principles, going beyond simple API usage.
-By analyzing configuration items based on the MCU manufacturer's reference manual and implementing them in code, you will significantly elevate your firmware skills.
+By directly controlling the registers of the STM32F767 to configure the firmware, you can gain a deep understanding of the MCU's internal structure and operating principles beyond simple API usage.
+You will significantly enhance your firmware skills by analyzing configuration items based on the MCU manufacturer's reference manual and implementing them into code.

-📌 Motor technology is essential and widely used across various industries (automotive, home appliances, marine, defense, medical devices, etc.).
+๐Ÿ“Œ Motor technology is being used essentially across various industrial sectors (automotive, home appliances, shipbuilding, defense, medical devices, etc.).

-📌 Learn BLDC motor/inverter theory and how to control motors through actual programming, acquiring skills you can use for a lifetime.
+๐Ÿ“Œ Learn the theories of BLDC motors/inverters and how to control motors through actual programming to acquire a skill that can be used for a lifetime.

-📌 3-phase inverter circuit design & motor control technology is a highly advanced skill, and if you search for motor controller design requests on sites like Kx*x, you can see outsourcing costs ranging from hundreds of thousands to tens of millions of won.
-(In highly complex cases, prices can rise to hundreds of millions)
+๐Ÿ“Œ 3-phase inverter circuit design & motor control technology is a high-difficulty skill.
+If you search for motor controller design requests on sites like Kmong, you can see outsourcing costs ranging from millions to tens of millions of won.
+(For high-difficulty projects, the price can rise to hundreds of millions.)

-📌 Additionally, if you search for keywords like motor control and inverter on job posting sites, you can find a very large number of job openings.
+๐Ÿ“Œ Additionally, if you search for keywords such as motor control or inverter on job recruitment sites, you can find a vast number of job postings.

 Please click to read.